What is Probate?

 When a loved one passes away there are two questions a qualified probate attorney should ask.
 The first question a probate attorney should ask is whether they died with or without a will.
 The answer to this question will let the probate attorney know which process must be followed.
 Although many of the documents may be the same, it is a completely different process.
 The second question a probate attorney should ask is what are the assets of the estate.
 The answer to this question will let the probate attorney know whether probate is even necessary.

-Because our principal attorney, Joseph E. Ashmore, Jr. has 12 years of experience as a Probate Judge, we understand probate law from both sides and can ensure that the process goes smoothly.
+Because attorney, Joseph E. Ashmore, Jr. has 12 years of experience as a Probate Judge, we understand probate law from both sides and can ensure that the process goes smoothly.